vfarcic/vfarcic.github.io/devops24/sa-demo.md

 kubectl -n test2 get pods

-kubectl -n default get pods
+kubectl -n default get pods # Works only in Docker For Desktop

-kubectl -n kube-system get pods
+kubectl -n kube-system get pods # Works only in Docker For Desktop

 exit